iamdommathamari/Scripting/Projects/File-Organization/README.md

       ;;
   esac
 }
+Determines the target folder based on the chosen organization type:

+By extension: gets extension, handles files with no extension.

+By modified date: gets last modified (stat -c %y) year-month.

+By created date: gets creation (stat -c %w), falls back to modified if missing.

+Handles missing values (e.g., for filesystems with no birthdate) by using "unknown_date".

+Uses the parent directory with the calculated subfolder.

+Function: log_action
+bash
 log_action() {
   ACTION="$1"
   echo "$ACTION at $(date)" >> "$LOGFILE"
 }
+Logs each move action with a timestamp to the audit log.

+Function: organize_files
+bash
 organize_files() {
   find "$DIR" -type f | while read -r FILE; do
     TARGET_DIR="$(get_target_dir "$FILE")"